Hassassistant/TeamsAssist/README.md

 # Create Scheduled Task Without Microsoft Password.

-If you want to use this script without requiring a Windows User Password, Edit the Create-Task.ps1 file with the below code.
+If you want to use this script without requiring a Windows User Password, Edit the Create-Task.ps1 file with the below code the open the file called "Run".

 ```ps1
 # Import the Settings.ps1 file